 There once was a lumberjack that lived around the time that chainsaws were first introduced.
 This lumberjack was so strong and experienced that he could cut down ten trees a day using only hand tools.
 However, while picking up supplies at a store, the salesmen convinced him that he could double or triple the number of trees cut down per day if he used one of the new chainsaws.

-This sounded far-fetched to the lumberjack; however, always desiring to improve he decided to give it a try.
-At the end of the week, he came into the store and told the salesmen that the first day he was only able to cut down three trees with the chainsaw!
-However, not being a quitter he tried harder the next day and was able to cut down four trees in a day and by the end of the week was able to cut down five trees a day using the chainsaw.
-He stated to the salesmen that the chainsaw was working him harder than ever with only half the trees cut down compared to what he did with saw and ax!
+This sounded far-fetched to the lumberjack; however, always desiring to improve, he decided to give it a try.
+At the end of the week, he came into the store and told the salesmen that he was only able to cut down three trees with the chainsaw the first day!
+However, not being a quitter, he tried harder the next day and was able to cut down four trees in a day and by the end of the week, was able to cut down five trees a day using the chainsaw.
+He told the salesmen that the chainsaw was causing him to work harder than ever with only half the trees cut down compared to what he did with the saw and ax!
 The salesman was very apologetic and offered to look at the chainsaw to ensure it was performing properly.
 The experienced lumberjack went to his truck and brought the chainsaw into the store for the salesman to examine.
-The salesman flipped the start switch, gave the starter rope a quick pull and the engine roared to life.
-The lumberjack jumped back – being startled by the sound of the engine – and yelled out… WHAT IS THAT NOISE?
+The salesman flipped the start switch, gave the starter rope a quick pull, and the engine roared to life.
+The lumberjack jumped back – being startled by the sound of the engine – and yelled out: WHAT IS THAT NOISE?
 (2)

 Like the lumberjack, many have tried to live the Christian life in their own power and not the power available to them in Jesus Christ.
 The Gospel is the power of God (Romans 1:16.
 Hebrews 1:3) and is available to all Christians.
 It is in this second phase that we can experience the power that raised Jesus from the dead!
 (Ephesians 1:20.
 Acts 1:8)

 Self-Sufficient Phase (Philippians 3:10 …and the power of His resurrection…)